ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * We think that iterators are not always the right way to access multidimensional objects.

+* If we allow linear algebra functions as customization points in order to support custom layouts, we need even simple BLAS 1 functions.
+  Iterators for non-unique layouts are for example ambiguous (do they iterate over each stored element, or over the domain?).

 ### Retain "view" functions (modest expression templates)?